ganeshnithyanandam/strParametrised-piggy-bank/README.md

 ### Parametrised piggy banks
 These piggy banks are parametrised by the name of the beneficiary.
 In practice the public key hash of the beneficiary wallet will be used for parametrisation.
 Here in order to avoid complexity of passing in pkh in the REST api requests and convering it to a PublicKeyHash, a simple string is used.
 This still demonstrates the use of parametrisation.

+Additionally, the piggy bank allows emptying only when lovelace > 1M is accumulated.

 ### Put, empty, inspect and logPkh

 After starting the PAB, you can run `./run.sh` to send requests to the server and observe the results.